SK-SCMLab/Hypothesis-testing_Six-Sigma_Manufacturing-operations_Excel-Sample-size-p-values-and-test-statistics/README.md

 ---

 ### ☯️ Interpretation

 1. *Situation: The Quality Manager looks at the Planning Resource data that is continuous and realizes that one of the machines output is defective.
-Currently, the population Standard Deviation for Casting & Rolling are at 19% and 49% respectively.
+Currently, the population Standard Deviation for Casting & Rolling are at 19 units and 49 units respectively.
 Now, the Manager wants to decide the size of a sample that can improve the defect rate within ±10 units with 90% confidence level*

+From the excel calulation, the recommended to have the sample size:

+- for casting, with a range between 70 to 90 data points
+- for rolling, with a range between 60 to 80 data points

 *"In God we trust.
 All other must bring data" - W. Edwards Deming*